-Brindishe Manor School operates a policy of equality of opportunity and equality of access and inclusion.
-We operate the Local Authority's admission criteria and special needs policy under which provision is made to ensure that all children are enabled to take a full and active part in a school which is able to meet the child's needs and which supports parental preference.
+Brindishe Schools operate a policy of equality of opportunity, access and inclusion.
+We operate the Local Authority's admission criteria and special needs and disabilities policy under which provision is made to ensure that all children are enabled to take a full and active part in a school which is able to meet the child's needs and which supports parental preference.

 We recognise that many children have special or additional needs, that these may be short or long term and that there is a wide definition of the term 'special needs'.
-In Brindishe Manor we use the term 'children who need additional support'.
-In meeting children's needs, the school follows nationally and locally described guidelines.
+In Brindishe Schools we use the term 'children who need additional support'.
+In meeting children's needs, the school follows nationally and locally described guidelines

-If, after discussion with parents and carers, a child is considered to require more specific or urgent help, the school can refer to various support services, which are organised through the Local Authority.
+If, after discussion with parents and carers, a child is considered to require more specific or urgent help, the schools can refer to various external support services with whom we work closely.

-Some 25% of our children are of the highest ability and may well have special gifts and talents.
-This may include a gift for maths or language or be a talent in swimming, sport or music for example.

-We plan for differentiated and personalised learning so that these gifts, talents and strengths are nurtured in our school.
-We work closely with local primary and secondary schools and groups so that our more able and very talented children can work with their peers and access specialist teaching and coaching opportunities.
+Where our children are of the highest ability and may well have special gifts and talents, we plan for differentiated and personalised learning so that these gifts, talents and strengths are nurtured in our schools.